syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 #### Disable/Update header

-You can disable/update the lane header at runtime with the client side method `updateNode`.
-The following code snippet illustrates how to disable the lane header at run time.
+You can disable/update the lane header at runtime with the client side method, `updateNode`.
+The following code example illustrates how to disable the lane header at run time.

 {% highlight js %}

      var diagram = $("#diagram").ejDiagram("instance");

-     //Set "0" to hide header
+     //Sets "0" to hide header
      diagram.updateNode("laneName", { header: {height: 0} })

 {% endhighlight %}

 ### Add nodes to a lane

 To add nodes to a lane, You need to add them to the `children` collection of lane.
-The following code snippet illustrates the how to add nodes to a lane.
+The following code example illustrates how to add nodes to a lane.

 {% highlight js %}

-        //Define children of lane
+        //Defines children of lane
         var children = [
         {
             name: "node",